-Plant-based milks have surged in popularity due to a variety of factors, including the increasing number of people adopting vegan and vegetarian diets, concerns about lactose intolerance, and a growing awareness of the environmental impact of dairy farming.
+Plant-based milks have surged in popularity among those following diet and fitness trends.
+Several factors fuel this rise, including the increasing number of people adopting vegan and vegetarian diets, concerns about lactose intolerance, and growing awareness of the environmental impact of dairy farming.

-However, we dug deeper to actually understand what ingredients go into these milks and how they are produced.
+However, we dug deeper to actually understand the ingredients that go into these milks and how producers make them.

-In this blog, you may be surprised with some of our findings and question your future milk choices.
+In this blog, some of our findings may surprise you and make you question your future milk choices.

 1. Many perceive plant-based milks to be healthier than cow’s milk. ie lower in calories, fat, and cholesterol